 When you want to change something about your situation, what it means is that you must try new behaviors, otherwise you won’t see the change materialize.
 You will continue to get frustrated and even worse begin to associate your situation with your

 How do you separate the two?
 First, you must believe that it is within your control to change.
 Second, you must separate your identity from your situation.
 Third, every time you go to perform one of your habits, take a step back to ask yourself, is this behavior supporting the change I want?
 If the answer is no, then you must brainstorm an alternative behavior that would support the desired change.

-The best way to do this is to imagine that you are planning this change for a friend, that way you don’t being to associate your identity with the old situation and break out of the box with new ideas that otherwise would not have come to you.
+The best way to do this is to imagine that you are planning this change for a friend, that way you don’t associate your identity with the old situation, and break out of the box with new ideas that otherwise would not have come to you.

 Now comes the hard part.
 The 180 degree turn to pivot and take that new path.
 There are several methods to bring about this turn.

 One recommendation is to wear a rubber band around your wrist day in and day out.
 Every time you find yourself not following the new path you have identified and falling into your old habits, snap yourself with the rubber band.
 The reason why this works is twofold, one, you are doing something physical to acknowledge the slip back and two, it’s negative reinforcement, one of the oldest psychological techniques in the book.

 If the rubber band is too harsh, I recommend you tell a friend, either verbally or in writing what your new committed behavior will be.
 Better yet, tell a group of friends.
 This visible commitment will put necessary pressure on you to fulfill it.
 It gives you a reason other than the internal ones you created to follow-through on your new action.